The University endorses the World Commission on Environment and Development’s definition of Sustainable Development:

 The Energy Policy is supported by our Carbon Management Plan; the Energy, Environment & Sustainability Manager is responsible for day-to-day management and implementation of the energy policy.

-Approved by the Vice-Chancellor, reviewed and updated June 2016.
+Approved by the Vice-Chancellor, reviewed and updated by SAWG June 2016.

 Click here for a PDF version of the Space Heating Code of Practice